-4. (1) The chancellor holds office for a period of six years, unless he or she resigns or he or she is dismissed.

-- (2) (a) A person may not be elected for more than two periods of office. - (b) These periods of office may be consecutive. - Whenever an election to the office of chancellor occurs in a year in (3)which no elections by the convocation are scheduled, the period of office of the incumbent chancellor will be extended by one additional year. - (4) If the chancellor is unable, for any reason, to exercise the powers and to perform the functions and duties of his or her office, or if the office of chancellor becomes vacant, the principal or the vice-principal exercises the powers and performs the functions and duties of the chancellor. - (5) The chancellor may be removed from office by a resolution passed by at least two-thirds of the members of the council. - The resolution may not be passed if the chancellor has not been given the opportunity to speak.
+- 6. (1) The chancellor holds office for a period of six years, unless he or she resigns or he or she is dismissed. - (2) (a) A person may not be elected for more than two periods of office. - (b) These periods of office may be consecutive. - (3) Whenever an election to the office of chancellor occurs in a year in which no elections by the convocation are scheduled, the period of office of the incumbent chancellor will be extended by one additional year. - (4) If the chancellor is unable, for any reason, to perform the functions of his or her office, or if the office of chancellor becomes vacant, the principal or the vice-principal performs the functions of the chancellor. - (5) The chancellor may be removed from office by a resolution passed by at least two-thirds of the members of council. - (6) The resolution may not be passed if the chancellor has not been given the opportunity to speak.